NicholasSynovic/nicholassynovic.github.io/content/summaries/deep-learning.md

 > What are the author's main contributions?

-Thier main contribution is a discussion of DL, its usages, RNNs, and a general summary of the SOTA DL techniques for different problem domains.
+Their main contribution is a discussion of DL, its usages, RNNs, and a general summary of the SOTA DL techniques for different problem domains.

 ______________________________________________________________________